pttoth/engine/README.md

 ## Features

 - Multiplatform - Windows / Linux (Debian)
-  * Currently uses OpenGL 3.3, which will be switched up to 4.3, possibly even 4.6.
+  * Currently uses OpenGL 3.3.
+Will also support 4.6 in the future.
 - Fully open-source (all features and all dependencies)
 - Development design is programmer-oriented, not GUI-heavy.
 - Configurable Assimp import rules per model